New matrix perturbation bounds with relative norm: Perturbation of eigenspaces: Introduction

-\begin{remark} To simplify the presentation, we assume that the eigenvalues (singular values) are different, so the eigenvectors (singular vectors) are well-defined (up to signs).
+\begin{remark} To simplify the presentation, we temporarily assume that the eigenvalues (singular values) are different, so the eigenvectors (singular vectors) are well-defined (up to signs).
 Our argument works for matrices with multiple eigenvalues, and the results will be stated in this generality.
-We will also consider rectangular matrices; see Section \ref{section:recMa}. \end{remark}
+Our main results extend to rectangular matrices; see Section \ref{section:recMa}. \end{remark}

-In applications involving large matrices, researchers often pay attention to the leading eigenvectors, eigenvalues, and eigenspaces of the matrix.
-The following matrix functionals are of fundamental interest, not only in mathematics but also in many other branches of sciences which involve analyzing big data in the matrix form.
-We denote the (general) functional by $g$.